 One thing Netflix is not spending on is sports.
 Responding to Amazon’s plans to stream Thursday night NFL games Netflix said, "That is not a strategy that we think is smart for us since we believe we can earn more viewing and satisfaction from spending that money on movies and TV shows."

 Some observers see NFL programming as better suited to Amazon since the company could turn streaming content in potential merchandise sales through its online store.
 Netflix lacks that capability.
-Netflix also dismissed the streaming “cable-TV-like” packages offered by Sony Corp (NYSE:SNEB), DISH Network Corp.
-(NASDAQ:DISHC), AT&T Inc. (NYSE:TC) and Hulu.
+Netflix also dismissed the streaming “cable-TV-like” packages offered by Sony Corp (NYSE:SNEC), DISH Network Corp.
+(NASDAQ:DISHB), AT&T Inc. (NYSE:TC) and Hulu.

 Related: INTERNET PRIVACY VERSUS PROFIT